-There are a number of factors that can contribute to this behavior.
+There are a a few key factors that can contribute to lack of participation and engagement in sports.

 (1) The stars.
 The players that demonstrate advanced skills in a sport often unknowingly intimidate those with little skill.
 They become unwilling or unable to try out of fear of being embarrassed.